-There are many real world ABA benefits that make it an ideal therapy to treat autism and related conditions.
+There are many real-world ABA benefits that make it an ideal therapy to treat autism and related conditions.
 While the majority of the population still doesn’t know ABA therapy by name, more and more people are using it without knowing it in their personal and professional lives.
 Thus, when they come into contact with it relative to someone in their life who is on the spectrum, it doesn’t feel totally unfamiliar.
 Many parents, teachers, and other non-ABA providers have an “Aha!” moment when they first encounter ABA.
-Many of the strategies are transferable across fields, and can be used successfully with some coaching by a BCBA.
+Many of the strategies are transferable across fields and can be used successfully with some coaching by a BCBA.
 For this reason, ABA can be doubly beneficial as an effective treatment both on its own, and when layered into parenting and other therapies.
-In this post we will talk about the ABA benefits of treating autism.
+In this post, we will talk about the ABA benefits of treating autism.
 (For more information about ABA, visit our post here.
-For more information on our program and how we provide ABA as well as train others in how to utilize it successfully, visit our About Us page here.)
+For more information on our program and how we provide ABA as well as train others in how to utilize it successfully, you can learn more here.)

 ABA has over forty years of research supporting it specifically for the treatment of autism.
-Most of the studies that have shown ABA to be effective have been “single case design.”
+Most of the studies that have shown ABA to be effective have been “single-case design.”
 This means that the research took place with individuals with autism and their families in their real-world contexts.
-This method of research aimed to test whether or not components of ABA therapy could be effective with real people, to solve or assuage their problems in real time.
-Now, there are a massive amount of these studies that have replicated positive effects of ABA with families and children all over the world.
+This method of research aimed to test whether or not components of ABA therapy could be effective with real people, to solve or assuage their problems in real-time.
+Now, there are massive amounts of studies that have replicated the positive effects of ABA with families and children all over the world.